zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/custom-firmware/index.md

 **Step one** is to build your custom bootloader.

-On x86 coreboot if you're modifying the Chrome OS U-Boot, that may be as simple as changing `CONFIG_SYS_TEXT_BASE` to the expected kernel load address and running `emerge chromeos-u-boot` (`cros_workon` first, of course).
+On x86 coreboot if you're modifying the ChromeOS U-Boot, that may be as simple as changing `CONFIG_SYS_TEXT_BASE` to the expected kernel load address and running `emerge chromeos-u-boot` (`cros_workon` first, of course).
 You'll probably need to tweak a few other things to enable the vga output or provide an